 Located in the heart of downtown Raleigh, the NC Museum of Natural Science is the Southeast’s largest natural history museum and the most visited of the museums in North Carolina – and one of the USA’s most respected museums that explores the natural world.
 Out of all the Raleigh museums, we suggest you start here.

-As we currently have two daughters doing online schooling at home, we’re always looking for interesting and more hands-on learning experiences for them, and considering this museum is ranked one of the best things to do in Downtown Raleigh we just had to go there ourselves, and it’s FREE (donations appreciated).
+In the past, we were homeschooling our two and were always looking for interesting and more hands-on learning experiences for them, and considering this museum is ranked one of the best things to do in Downtown Raleigh we just had to go there, and who doesn’t love a FREE attraction (donations are appreciated).

 With two buildings spanning two city blocks joined by a pedestrian bridge, there’s over 4 floors of exhibits in this natural science museum featuring live animals, dinosaur and whale skeletons, research centers, walk-through dioramas, microbes and meteorites, human anatomy, planets, 3D movies and much more.